I’m eager to share with you, my readers, the five most important things to consider while starting your Tea Room.

 - Get a place way out of town.

-Make getting there the reward.
-It shouldn’t be a trek, but nor should it be overly sign-posted.
-It should ideally be situated in an area of stunning natural beauty.
-The walk/drive should take your breath away – whether through exertion or that last turn that revealed the whole valley.
-Don’t sit in the suburbs unless patrons will be visiting for other reasons like a camp-site or farm-park.
+Make the journey the reward.
+It shouldn’t be a long walk, but it also shouldn’t be overtly obvious.
+It should preferably be located in a gorgeous natural setting.
+The walk/drive should take your breath away, whether from effort or that last bend that reveals the whole valley.
+Don’t sit in the suburbs unless customers are coming for another purpose, such as a camp-site or farm-park.

 It’s all about the Tea baby!

-One does not visit a Tea Room expecting coffee.
-One does not come expecting coca-cola.
-One comes for Tea.
-This should be a mantra.
-Seriously, it’s great to stock alternatives (particularly cold drinks), but a rich and wide selection of Tea should be available.
-Dazzle the drinkers with your dedication.
+One does not go to a Tea Room expecting to drink coffee.
+Nobody comes expecting Coca-Cola.
+One arrives for tea.
+This should be a catchphrase.
+Seriously, although it’s fantastic to have alternatives (especially cold beverages), a vast and diverse assortment of Tea should be accessible.
+Your commitment will astound the drinkers.

-Another point about Tea: Offer a simple, cheap, just Tea blend.
-Don’t call it a house-blend if it isn’t.
-It’s not a crime to put Yorkshire tea or Tetleys on the menu if that’s what they’re gonna get.
-There’s not a lot worse than getting excited because you’ve ordered a ‘Special Blend’ take a sip only to taste PG Tips…
+Another thing to consider regarding tea: Provide a straightforward, low-cost tea mix.
+If it isn’t a house mix, don’t call it that.
+It’s not a crime to serve Yorkshire tea or Tetleys if that’s what they’re going to receive.
+There’s nothing worse than getting excited because you’ve ordered a ‘Special Blend’ and just taking a sip to taste.
+PG Tips…

 To scone or not to scone?